Liangyu5wu/Liangyu5wu.github.io/content/projects/_index.md

     id: projects
     content:
       title: Projects
-      subtitle: A collection of my workspace and please have fun!
+      text: A collection of my workspace and please have fun!
       filters:
         folders:
           - projects